nippur72/RiotTS/README.md

 # Supported features <a name="features"></a>

+- write elements as ES6 classes
 - `@component(tagName)` sets component's name
 - `@template(name)` sets template from string or URL
-- `className.register()` registers in Riot
+- `className.register()` registers the element in Riot
-- class constructor accepts options
+- class constructor receives `options` as parameter

 # How to write elements <a name="howtowrite"></a>

-Differently from pure Riot.js, elements are defined as TypeScript classes extending the type `Riot.Element`.
+Differently from pure [Riot.js](https://muut.com/riotjs/), in RiotTS elements are written as TypeScript classes extending the type `Riot.Element`.

 There are no external `.tag` files, HTML templates are defined as pure strings or are loaded from `.html` files.

+In brief:

 - Write elements as TypeScript classes
 - Extend the `Riot.Element` class